Spokane Child Support Lawyer

 Reach out to Ellen M. Hendrick PLLC to discuss your child support case at (509) 402-2248.

-When Can You Modify a Child Support Order?
+When Can You Modify a Child Support Order in WA?

 Washington state allows for reviewing and modifying child support payments every two years.
 You can, however, seek a modification before the two-year requirement if there has been a substantial change in your life, your child’s life, or your financial circumstances.